microsoft/bc2adls/README.md

 ## Changelog

 This project is constantly receiving new features and fixes.
-Find a complete list of updates in the [changelog](/.assets/Changelog.md).
+Find a list of all major updates in the [changelog](/.assets/Changelog.md).

 ## Contributing